pivotal-cf/docs-addon-fim/README.md

 The master branch publishes from the PCF Services book.
 The concourse pipeline is [cf-current | pcfservices](https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-current?groups=pcfservices).

+But soon, the v1.2.x and v1.3.x branches will be publishing using the docs-book-addon-fim repo.

 # Book Repo

 docs-book-addon-fim